elbecerrasoto/gym-cellular-automata/README.md

 For contributions check [contributing](./CONTRIBUTING.md) and [the to do list](todo.md).

 Contributions to _Gym Cellular Automata_ are always welcome.
 Feel free to open _pull requests_.

-:zebra: :lion: :monkey: :elephant: I aiming for a _zoo_ of Cellular Automata Environments.
-Thus _the more the merrier_.

 This project adheres to the following practices: